ehemdal/datasciencecoursera/GetCleanData/CodeBook.md

 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+I also acknowledge use of R v.3.1.1:

+R Core Team (2014).
+R: A language and environment for statistical computing.
+R Foundation for Statistical Computing, Vienna, Austria.
+URL http://www.R-project.org/.

 # Study Design

 My design choices were set by the requirements of the assignment, which asked to determine the averages of each of the means and standard deviations found in the original dataset.